-Before starting, cover your shoes with booties, put on rubber gloves and cover your mouth and nose with a respirator.
-Then, use a 4-inch Chinese bristle brush to apply finish along the edges of the room, going with the wood grain.
+Before starting, put on rubber gloves and cover your mouth and nose with a respirator.
+Then, use a 7-inch painter pad to apply finish along the edges of the room, going with the wood grain.
 Once you've covered about a foot from the wall on all sides, use a lamb's wool applicator to apply the rest of the finish, being sure to overlap the area you already covered.

-One coat should be fine if you're just reapplying finish, but if you completely stripped the finish, let the sealant dry according to the manufacturer's instructions and then lightly sand the finish with a power buffer and a 220-grit screen.
+One coat should be fine if you're just reapplying finish, but if you completely stripped the finish, apply one coat of sanding sealer according to the manufacturer's instructions.
+Let it dry, then lightly sand the finish with a power buffer and a 120- or 150-grit screen.
 Vacuum the dust and wipe the floor with a microfiber cloth before applying a second coat.
 Repeat to apply as many coats as the manufacturer recommends, usually three for oil-based finishes and four for water-based finishes.

 When dry, you can walk on refinished hardwood floors with socks but wait until it is fully cured to walk in the room with shoes.
 Reinstall the baseboards and move your furniture or rugs back into the room.

 - Old House Journal: Refinishing Wood Floors | 7 Easy Steps

 - Old House Journal: Repairing & Refinishing Old Hardwood Floors

 - Family Handyman: How to Refinish Hardwood Floors